-The Taliban regime has institutionalized a singular interpretation of Islamic governance that brooks no alternatives.
+The regime has institutionalized a singular interpretation of Islamic governance that brooks no alternatives.
 Unlike authoritarian systems that might allow ideological diversity in non-political spheres, the Taliban's approach represents a total ideological project that encompasses religion, culture, education, and daily life.

 Objectives: